wanderdust/don-quijote-bot/Readme.md

 Icon made by [Free Pik](https://www.flaticon.com/authors/freepik) from [flaticon.com](https://www.flaticon.com/)

-A bot that (almost) talks like don quijote.
+A bot that (almost) talks like Don Quijote de la Mancha.

 ### How to use